Confocal families of plane algebraic curves: Known examples of confocal families

 Finally, if a curve has class $c'$, then its focal polynomial $G(-1,-i,w)$ has degree $c'$, so it has at most $c'$ real foci counted with multiplicity.
 Therefore $c$ distinct prescribed foci force $c'\ge c$, and the above construction shows that $c'=c$ is attainable. \end{proof}

-Thus, for arbitrary distinct prescribed real foci, curves of minimal class always exist, and they form a confocal family of dimension $\binom{c}{2}$.
+Thus, for arbitrary distinct prescribed real foci, curves of minimal class always exist.
+Their normalized dual equations form an affine space of dimension $\binom{c}{2}$, and the actual reduced irreducible class-$c$ curves occupy a nonempty open subset of this space.
 In particular, for $c\ge 2$ the foci do not determine a unique curve of class $c$ with the given foci.

 \begin{example}[Conics with two prescribed real foci] Let $P_j=(x_j:y_j:1)$, $j=1,2$, be two points in $\bP^2(\bR)$.
 Then the real conics with real foci $P_1$ and $P_2$ form a one-dimensional confocal family.
 In particular, the foci do \emph{not} determine a unique conic.